Hotel: Mandarin Oriental Hotel

 Message from Bob Doherty and Shuan Tomlinson

-Welcome to Leadership Day 2017, the College’s annual two-day advocacy event held in Washington, D.C. that enables ACP to increase its presence on Capitol Hill and bring our issues of concern to U.S. lawmakers.
+Welcome to Leadership Day 2018, the College’s annual two-day advocacy event held in Washington, D.C. that enables ACP to increase its presence on Capitol Hill and bring our issues of concern to U.S. lawmakers.
 We have an exciting program and experience in store for you, including many educational briefings on the key policies you will be discussing with lawmakers as well as an opportunity for you to socialize with your colleagues.
-This year, the event will be held at the Mandarin Oriental Hotel in Washington, DC, which is a short metro ride or taxi ride to Congressional offices.
+The event will be held at the Mandarin Oriental Hotel in Washington, DC, again this year, which is a short metro ride or taxi ride to Congressional offices.

 The Role of Chapters and ACP Members